McCormick Hall Survival Guide

 We recommend the following:

-Personal Essentials – personal toiletries, shower bucket, first aid kit
+Personal Essentials – personal toiletries, shower caddy, umbrella

-Your Room – egg crate bed pad, twin extra long sheets, pillow cases, blankets, laundry bag/basket
+Your Room – egg crate or memory foam bed pad (optional), twin extra long sheets, pillows, pillowcases, blankets, laundry bag/basket, towels, fan (optional)

-Remember, McCormick Hall does not participate in REX so the room that you are assigned will be your permanent room for the semester.
-Thus, you can feel free to bring as much (or as less) as you want.
-However, unless you have a car, purchasing large appliances (e.g. mini-fridge or a/c) or kitchen utensils will be a hassle.
+McCormick Hall will participate in FYRE this year.
+However, if you choose, the room that you are assigned can be your permanent room for the semester.
+Thus, you can feel free to bring as much (or as little) as you want.
+However, unless you have a car, purchasing large appliances (e.g. mini-fridge or AC) or kitchen utensils will be a hassle.
 Most supplies that you need can be purchased online and delivered to the dorm.

 Internet access will be available once you move into your room.
 Each room has an ethernet port and wireless access.
 More information will be provided to you once you are on campus.

-No. But your neighbors would be very grateful if you kept your room if not organized then at least non-smelly.
+No. But your neighbors would be very grateful if you kept your room, if not organized, then at least non-smelly.
 Remember that the custodians will not clean your room for you!
-So, stock up on towels, dusters/swiffer wiper and cleaning agents.
+The front desk has vacuums and brooms if necessary.

 East Tower – There are two bathrooms per floor.
-Each bathroom has 2 toilet stalls, two showers and 1 bath.
-There are about 19 girls per floor.
+Each bathroom has 2 toilet stalls, 2 showers and 1 bath.
+There are about 20 girls per floor.

 West Tower – There are two bathrooms per floor.
-Each bathroom has 3 toilet stalls, two showers and 1 bath.
-There are about 22 girls per floor.
+Each bathroom has 3 toilet stalls, 2 showers and 1 bath.
+There are about 26 girls per floor.

 Annex – There is one bathroom per floor.
-Each bathroom has 2 toilet stalls and two showers.
+Each bathroom has 2 toilet stalls and 2 showers.
 There are about 10 girls per floor.

 No. The custodians will clean the bathroom every weekday morning.
-However, please be courteous and hygenic to your floormates by keeping the toilets and bathroom as clean as possible.
+However, please be courteous and hygienic by keeping the bathroom as clean as possible.

 All bathrooms on the residential floors are women only by default.
 Each semester, the floor meets to decide whether the bathrooms are women only or co-ed.
 There is a men only bathroom on the first floor.